emadalramimi/emadalramimi/README.md

   <ul>
     <li>:telescope: Currently immersed in the world of Application Development, exploring everything from Web Development to Embedded Systems and IoT.</li>
     <li>:seedling: Eager Learner: My academic and project experiences span diverse programming languages and technologies, including Java, Python, C, C++, C#, JavaScript, and more.</li>
-    <li>:earth_americas: I'm all about connecting with like-minded individuals and communities, sharing knowledge, and collaborating on open source projects.
+    <li>:earth_americas: I'm all about connecting with like-minded individuals and communities, sharing knowledge, and collaborating on open-source projects.
 I'm driven by the thrill of problem-solving and the satisfaction of turning ideas into reality.</li>
     <li>:mailbox_with_mail: Reach out to me via <a href="mailto:alramimi10@gmail.com">email</a> or connect with me on <a href="https://www.linkedin.com/in/emad-alramimi/">LinkedIn</a>.</li>
   </ul>
 </div>